slideflow/slideflow/docs/_sources/training.rst.txt

       ...
     )

-Alternatively, if you intend to perform a sweep across multiple hyperparameter combinations, use the ``Project.create_hp_sweep()`` function to automatically save a sweep to a JSON file.
-For example, the following would set up a batch_train file with two combinations; the first with a learning rate of 0.01, and the second with a learning rate of 0.001:
+Use ``slideflow.Project.create_hp_sweep()`` to prepare a grid-search sweep, saving the configuration to a JSON file.
+For example, the following would configure a sweep with only two combinations; the first with a learning rate of 0.01, and the second with a learning rate of 0.001:

 .. code-block:: python

     P.create_hp_sweep(
+      filename='sweep.json',
       epochs=[5],
       toplayer_epochs=0,
       model=['xception'],